-The Leadership master's program is designed to prepare you to become an effective, informed, and skilled leader who can facilitate the creation and development of just and inclusive organizations.
-Graduates from this program go on to leadership roles across a variety of organizational contexts, including education, nonprofit, community-based, policy, governmental, and social enterprise settings.
+The online MA in Leadership is designed to prepare you to become an effective, informed, and skilled leader who can facilitate the creation and development of just and inclusive organizations.

-The Tufts Leadership master's program prepares graduates to lead with integrity across a variety of organizational contexts, including education, nonprofit, community-based, policy, governmental, and social enterprise settings.
-The program blends academic rigor with applied learning, encouraging students to examine systems of power, develop a personal leadership philosophy, and apply their learning to real-world challenges.
+The Tufts Leadership master's program prepares graduates to lead with integrity across a variety of organizational contexts.
+The program blends academic rigor and scholarship with applied learning, encouraging students to examine systems of power, develop a personal leadership philosophy, and apply their learning to real-world challenges.

 The Leadership program is committed to holistically reviewing all applications.
 This means that each application will undergo a balanced review across all components to assess the student's fit with the program.